jamie33o/Project2/README.md

 **Metrics**

-- There are 60 functions in all js file.
+- There are 60 functions in all js files.
 - Function with the largest signature take 4 arguments, while the median is 0.
 - Largest function has 21 statements in it, while the median is 4.
 - The most complex function has a cyclomatic complexity value of 7 while the median is 1.